AdiThakker/AdiThakker.github.io/_posts/2021-01-20-Sync-over-Async-WebApi.md

     }
 ~~~

-The following asynchronous *GetWeatherAsync* method is where the action is
+The following asynchronous *GetWeatherAsync* method is where the action is:

 ~~~csharp